RilDev/interviewgator/README.md

 `npm deploy`: update live book at [https://rildev.github.io/interviewgator/](https://rildev.github.io/interviewgator/)

-Don't forget to run `npm i` in the project directory to install all the dependencies needed to run the npm commandes.
+Don't forget to run `npm i` in the project directory to install all the dependencies needed to run the npm commands.

 ## Todo